aochoa017/todoListApi/README.md

 ```bash
 $ npm run start
 ```
-RESTful API is now running in your localhost with port 3000.
+RESTful API is now running in your localhost at port 3000.

-In this demo are 2 endpoints: `/tasks` and `/tasks/:taskId`
+There are 2 endpoints in this demo: `/tasks` and `/tasks/:taskId`

 | Endpoint      | Method        | Description  |
 | ------------- | ------------- | ----- |